 Do you struggle with keeping your natural hair moisturized?
 It’s a common problem naturals deal with on their journey.
-Thankfully, there’s a method that will help you go days without having to constantly moisturize your natural hair.
+However, there’s a method that will help you go days without having to constantly moisturize your natural hair.

 If you’ve done your research or have been natural for a while now, then you should know about the LOC method!

-What is the LOC method?
+What is the LOC method for natural hair?

 LOC is an abbreviation for Liquid or Leave-in Conditioner, Oil, and Cream.

-This method indicates what type of products should be applied to your hair and the order you should layer them to achieve moisture retention.
+This method indicates what type of products should be applied to your hair and also the order you should layer them to achieve moisture retention.
 Each layer you apply locks in the moisture from the previous one.

 Using the LOC method for your curls will help prevent water from escaping and will keep your natural hair moisturized longer.
 When you use an oil followed by a thicker, heavier cream or butter-based moisturizer, it ensures the moisture remains in the hair shaft.